 Danville is a very small borough located in the state of Pennsylvania.
 With a population of 4,689 people and three constituent neighborhoods, Danville is the 315th largest community in Pennsylvania.
 Danville has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-The citizens of Danville are slightly better educated than the national average of 21.84% for all cities and towns, with 24.91% of adults in Danville having a bachelor's degree or advanced degree.
+The education level of Danville citizens is a little higher than the average for US cities and towns: 24.10% of adults in Danville have at least a bachelor's degree.

-The per capita income in Danville in 2010 was $23,269, which is middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $93,076 for a family of four.
+The per capita income in Danville in 2010 was $22,832, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
+This equates to an annual income of $91,328 for a family of four.

 The people who call Danville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Danville residents report their race to be White, followed by Asian.
-Important ancestries of people in Danville include Irish, English, Polish, and Dutch.
+Important ancestries of people in Danville include Irish, English, Welsh, and Polish.

 The most common language spoken in Danville is English.
 Other important languages spoken here include Spanish and German.